Mairéad Carlin

 Mairéad Carlin is an Irish singer.
-She is a former member of the ensemble Celtic Woman and was the first-ever member of the group that was born in Northern Ireland.
+She is a current member of the ensemble Celtic Woman and was the first-ever member of the group that was born in Northern Ireland.

 Early life

 Carlin was born in Derry.
 "Derry, my hometown, is a very cultured and musical place; wherever you turn there's always music...That was especially true in my family...
 We’d just sit around the fire, sing, and drink tea".